klust/SupercomputersForStarters/docs/C02_Processors/C02_S07_Distributed_memory.md

 supercomputer processors (that also needed to shrink in size as the size became the limiting factor for the clock speed).
 The Cosmic Cube, built at Caltech in 1981 using standard Intel processors similar to the ones used in the first IBM personal computer, was probably the first example.
-Intel build and commercialised an evolved version of that design with their series of iPSC supercomputers.
+Intel built and commercialised an evolved version of that design with their series of iPSC supercomputers.
 However, by the '90s, the more traditional supercomputer builders also adopted this design, with, e.g., the IBM SP/1 and SP/2 that